basir/coolshop-final/README.md

-# Coolshop - An ECommerce website powered by CommerceJS and NextJS
+# Coolshop

-In this course I teach you how to build an ecommerce ECommerce website powered by CommerceJS and NextJS.
+  An ECommerce website powered by CommerceJS and NextJS

 ## Run Locally

 ### 1. Clone repo